Vehicle registration plates of Poland: Licence plate types and combinations

-Polish voivodeship licence plate codes.
+Polish voivodeship license plate codes.
 First letter indicates the voivodeship.

 The letters used in licence plates include all standard Latin alphabet letters outside of Q (not used at all in the Polish language).
 The letters B, D, I, O, and Z cannot be used in series area (on the right, after the gap), because they could be confused with similarly-looking digits.
 Custom plates are allowed to include these letters though.
 The leading 0 in numbers is part of the code and is never omitted.

 Due to the pool of license plates combinations possibly running out in some areas, in 2022 the Ministry of Infrastructure issued a directive under which extra leading characters were introduced for several of the voivodeships: